Shiba Inu price climbs, volume dips

-The top gainers of the last 24 hours are Pudgy Penguins, Monero and DeepBook Protocol and the top losers are Bitcoin SV, Artificial Superintelligence Alliance and Ethereum Name Service.
+The top gainers of the last 24 hours are Virtuals Protocol, Curve DAO Token and Fartcoin and the top losers are Optimism, Toncoin and XDC Network.

 Cryptocurrency prices FAQs